soldasim/sbi_benchmarks/INSTALL.md

-This repo contains implementation of a wrapper of BOLFI.jl for the `sbibm` benchmark.
+This repo contains benchmarks of the BOSIP.jl method.

 # Installation